darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).
 2. Power on controller via Xbox button and then hold the black sync button until the logo blink.
 3. Logo will stop blinking on controller once pairing is complete.
+4. Press A buttons a few times to make sure joystick center value is properly init.

 ## 4.2 - Reconnect

 1. Simply hold Xbox button for a small moment to power on controller and it will reconnect to BlueRetro.
+2. Press A buttons a few times to make sure joystick center value is properly init.

 # 5 - Wii & WiiU Pro Pairing Guide
 * 1+2 pairing is not supported.